-When you are in Corsicana, you'll notice that it is more blue-collar than most other communities in America.
-36.12% of Corsicana’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Corsicana is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Corsicana who work in office and administrative support (14.14%), maintenance occupations (8.40%), and sales jobs (7.71%).
+Corsicana is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Corsicana is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Corsicana who work in sales jobs (11.19%), management occupations (10.69%), and office and administrative support (8.09%).

-The education level of Corsicana citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.37% of adults 25 and older in Corsicana have a college degree.
+The percentage of adults in Corsicana with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.08% of adults in Corsicana have a bachelor's degree or advanced degree.

 Corsicana is an extremely ethnically-diverse city.
 The people who call Corsicana home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Corsicana residents report their race to be White, followed by Black or African-American.
 Corsicana also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.11% of the city’s residents.
-Important ancestries of people in Corsicana include Irish, German, Polish, and French.
+People of Hispanic or Latino origin account for 37.37% of the city’s residents.
+Important ancestries of people in Corsicana include Irish, German, English, European, and French.